mrueda/cbicall/README.md

 Finally, in the `cbicall` repo:

-Change `DATADIR` variable in `bin/workflows/bash/parameters.sh` and `bin/workflows/snakemake/config.yaml` so that it matches the location of your downloaded data.
+Change `DATADIR` variable in `workflows/bash/parameters.sh` and `workflows/snakemake/config.yaml` so that it matches the location of your downloaded data.

-Ok, finally make sure you have `Java 8` and `snakemake` (optional) installed and you are good to to.
-See instructions in the **system-requirements** section.
+Ok, finally we are going to install `Java 8` in case you don't have it already:

+    sudo apt install openjdk-8-jdk

 # HOW TO RUN CBICALL